Schornstein Grocery and Saloon

-The Schornstein Grocery and Saloon is a commercial/residential building in Saint Paul, Minnesota, United States.
-It was built in 1884 for $5,000 in the French Second Empire style, this Dayton's Bluff business was designed by architect Augustus F. Gauger (1852-1929).
+The Schornstein Grocery and Saloon is a commercial and residential building in Saint Paul, Minnesota, United States.
+It was built in 1884 for $5,000 in the French Second Empire style, and this Dayton's Bluff business was designed by architect Augustus F. Gauger (1852-1929).
 It is listed on the National Register of Historic Places.

 It was built by William Schornstein, "a prominent member of the local German American community," who lived on the premises with his wife Wilhelmina from 1885–1920, running a grocery and saloon.
 "The establishment was especially popular among the area’s German-Americans and there was a large hall on the third floor for meetings and special events."